 Changing exchange rates can be a headache if you travel frequently, send money home, or draw earnings in a currency that's different to your local one.
 Watching the markets change can give some indication as to the best time to make transfers, but it’s not foolproof - even professional Forex traders get it wrong.

 If you’re trading relatively small amounts of currency, opaque rates, high charges and complex platforms are your biggest enemies.
 Watch the market by all means, but leave the bets to the pros, and instead look for the best deals available when you want to switch currencies.

 When exchanging your money consider using Wise, for low and transparent fees.
-With Wise, you can transfer money between bank accounts using the real mid-market exchange rate.
+With Transferwise, you can transfer money between bank accounts using the real mid-market exchange rate.
 It's a quick and convenient way to get your cash, with no hidden fees.

 This publication is provided for general information purposes and does not constitute legal, tax or other professional advice from Wise Payments Limited or its subsidiaries and its affiliates, and it is not intended as a substitute for obtaining advice from a financial advisor or any other professional.

 We make no representations, warranties or guarantees, whether expressed or implied, that the content in the publication is accurate, complete or up to date.